 Most social studies textbooks are boring.
-And there's a reason -- the textbooks used in most schools are assembled by committee and written by nameless staffpeople.
+And there's a reason -- the textbooks used in most schools are assembled by nameless committees.

 Luckily, as a homeschooler, you're free to seek out well-written and well-researched social studies books and magazines relating to the topics your family wants to know more about.